booktrackerGirl/climate_change_policy_analysis/README.md

      - Spans 196+ countries and territories.
      - Each record includes researcher-written summaries, classifications (e.g. adaptation, mitigation, disaster risk management), metadata like enactment dates, coverage type, and legislative processes.
 - <b>Code</b>: [Jupyter Notebook on classifying the climate policy indicator using text-based analysis](./src/#climate_policy_indicator.ipynb)
-     - Using the text in the summaries, we pre-process the text accordingly on both English and non-English texts.
-Upon which, I use sentence embeddings to create features as an input to a simple neural network, which classifies the topic or theme of the policies in a multi-label format.
-I also create an additional feature called ambition score which can be used in the embedding.
+     - I preprocess the policy summaries in both English and non-English languages to clean and standardize the text.
+Sentence embeddings are then generated from the processed text to serve as input features for a simple neural network, which performs multi-label classification to identify the topics or themes of the policies.
+Additionally, I construct an ambition score as a supplementary feature, which can be incorporated into the embedding to enrich the model's representation.

 ## Task 2 overview (Statistical/ComputationalAnalysis)
 Select one or more credible health indicators (e.g., from WHO, Global Burden of Disease, or World Bank) and justify your choice based on its relevance to climate policy or political engagement.
 Then, conduct a quantitative analysis—such as a panel data model—to examine the relationship between your climate policy indicator and the selected health outcome(s).